MattKuhn123/MattKuhn123.github.io/_posts/2026-06-17-spring-aop-good-bad-ugly.markdown

 ## The Journey

-This isn't some hypothetical thing I'm thinking about doing, nor is it something I just implemented last week.
-I'm not here to talk about a great successful refactor, and how smart we are on our team.
-No, we did this several months ago.
-It is a mature solution, and we have seen good things and bad things come of it.

-This turned out to be a solution that solves 80% of the problem space quickly and easily, but the last 20% is a mess.
+We started development on this almost a year ago, and it's been in production for a while.
+On reflection, I'd say this turned out to be a solution that solves 80% of the problem space quickly and easily, but the last 20% is a mess.

 ### The good